derived smooth geometry

 Alfred Tarski, What is elementary geometry?, in The axiomatic method.
 With special reference to geometry and physics Proceedings of an International Symposium held at the Univ. of Calif., Berkeley, Dec.
 26, 1957-Jan.
 4, 1958 (ed.
 L. Henkin, P. Suppes, and A. Tarski), Studies in Logic and the Foundations of Mathematics, Amsterdam: North-Holland (1959), pp. 16–29. (pdf)

-A textbook account of the axiomatization of Euclidean geometry is
+Textbook accounts of the axiomatization of Euclidean geometry include these:

 A formalisation of Euclid using diagrammatic reasoning is in